Yimi García

 Yimi García ([ˈɟʝimi]; born August 18, 1990) is a Dominican professional baseball pitcher for the Toronto Blue Jays of Major League Baseball (MLB).
-He previously played in MLB for the Los Angeles Dodgers, Miami Marlins and Houston Astros.
+He has previously played in MLB for the Los Angeles Dodgers, Miami Marlins, Houston Astros, and Seattle Mariners.
 He signed with the Dodgers as an amateur free agent in 2009 and made his MLB debut in 2014.

 Professional career

 Los Angeles Dodgers

 García signed with the Los Angeles Dodgers as an amateur free agent in 2009 and spent one season with the Dominican Summer League Dodgers before joining the domestic leagues with the Arizona League Dodgers in 2010 and Ogden Raptors in 2011.
-In 2012, he had a 3.02 earned run average (ERA)) in 40 games with the Great Lakes Loons, with 14 saves.
-In a late season promotion to the Rancho Cucamonga Quakes he had a 2.53 ERA in nine games.
-In 2013, he had a 4–6 win–loss record with a 2.54 ERA and 19 saves in 49 games with the AA Chattanooga Lookouts.
+In 2012, he had a 3.02 earned run average (ERA) in 40 games with the Great Lakes Loons, with 14 saves.
+In a late season promotion to the Rancho Cucamonga Quakes, he had a 2.53 ERA in nine games.
+In 2013, he had a 4–6 win–loss record with a 2.54 ERA and 19 saves in 49 games with the Double-A Chattanooga Lookouts.
+The Dodgers added García to their 40-man roster on November 20, 2013.

-The Dodgers added García to their 40-man roster on November 20, 2013, and promoted him to the AAA Albuquerque Isotopes.
+García was promoted to the Triple-A Albuquerque Isotopes to begin 2014.
 In 47 games for the Isotopes, he was 4–2 with a 3.10 ERA.
 He was called up to the Dodgers on September 1, 2014.
 He made his debut that night, in the eighth inning, against the Washington Nationals.
-He gave up a hit to the first batter he faced, Bryce Harper, and logged his first strikeout in the Major Leagues, working 2 innings and not giving up any runs.
-He pitched in eight games for the Dodgers, allowing only two earned runs in 10 innings.
-He also struck out nine batters while walking only one.
-Both of the runs he allowed were on solo homers (by Brandon Barnes and Michael McKenry, both of the Rockies).
+He gave up a hit to the first batter he faced, Bryce Harper, but then worked 2 scoreless innings, getting his first MLB strikeout on his last batter, Anthony Rendon.
+He pitched in eight games for the Dodgers, allowing two earned runs in 10 innings.
+He struck out nine batters while walking only one.
+Both runs he allowed were on solo homers on September 27 to Brandon Barnes and Michael McKenry of the Colorado Rockies.